TrayBlank screen saver utility

 command to the system that should send all monitors to sleep, just as though

 power management had turned them off.
+If you have more than one monitor you can

 “Configure screensaver…” — opens the configuration dialog for the current screen saver, if it has one.
 This works in the same way as the “Settings” button on the Screen Saver tab in the Display Properties control panel applet.